JetBrains/CMake-runner-plugin/README.md

 Building
 --------
+- Download and install TeamCity distribution.
-Build with IntelliJ IDEA.
-Don't forget to specify "TeamCityDistribution" variable as path to your TeamCity installation directory.
+- Open project with IntelliJ IDEA.
+- Set "TeamCityDistribution" path variable in IDEA Preferences as path to your TeamCity installation directory.
+- Build 'plugin-zip' artifact

 Sources
 -------